apache/flink/docs/tutorials/event_driven.md

 }
 {% endhighlight %}

-Because the fare events can arrive out-of-order, it will sometimes be necessary to process events for one hour before having finished computing the results for the previous hour.
+Because the fare events can arrive out of order, it will sometimes be necessary to process events for one hour before having finished computing the results for the previous hour.
 In fact, if the watermarking delay is much longer than the window length, then there may be many windows open simultaneously, rather than just two.
-This implementation supports this by using `MapState` that maps the timestamp for the end of each window to the sum of the tips for that window.
+This implementation supports this by using a `MapState` that maps the timestamp for the end of each window to the sum of the tips for that window.

 #### The `processElement()` method